Enter your email address to download a prospectus

+This programme will not be recruiting in 2021.
 This degree programme – awarded by Edinburgh University and delivered in conjunction with The College of Animal Welfare – gives diploma level registered veterinary nurses the opportunity to top-up their qualification to a BSc Honours Veterinary Nursing degree.

 Depending on your previous qualifications, the course can be taken on a part time, full time or distance learning basis – allowing you to continue both working and studying simultaneously.